kevinrobinson/somerville-teacher-tool/README.md

     ```
   - Start all the services: `docker-compose up`
   - Open `http://docker:3000` in a browser!
+  - Use `docker` in place of `localhost` for other steps in this README, and run other commands within the `rails` container.

 See the [Webpack README](webpack/README.md) for more information about the build setup.

-See the [scripts README](scripts/README.md) for information about production builds and deploys.
+See the [aws README](aws/README.md) for information about building containers for production, provisioning AWS resources, and deploying to EC2 instances.

 ### Setting up demo data